ecartierlipn/neoveille2016/README.md

 3. Installation
 4. Quick Start

-# News
+# News / Warning
 A new version of the whole package will be soon available, notably easying the installation process.
 Check this page!
+The current version can be tricky to install!

 # Architecture of the project